 The final form of the Tamaraw line; the Toyota Tamaraw Revo FX

-Just like its earlier versions, the Toyota Tamaraw Revo FX was a hit, and thus Toyota updated the said model with the F81 in 2000, the F82 in 2003 to 2005.
+Just like its earlier versions, the Toyota Tamaraw Revo FX for sale was a hit, and thus Toyota updated the said model with the F81 in 2000, the F82 in 2003 to 2005.
 It was then discontinued in that year to make way for the Toyota IMV platform, and probably because of the tightening of emissions laws back then.

 The Tamaraw’s successors